 What is being done to prevent infection?

-At Conway Regional we have several measures to prevent the spread of infections.
+At Conway Regional we implement several measures to prevent the spread of infections.
 These include the following:

 - Conway Regional has an infection control specialist who is dedicated to preventing the spread of microbial infection.